Skip to main content

 Main content is structured like a case study: context first, scoped work next, then the operating changes and evidence a team can use after handoff.

 Bring financial accountability to cloud spending.
-Implement FinOps practices for budgeting, governance, and cost optimization across your organization.
+Implement FinOps practices for budgeting, governance, owner-mapped findings, and cost optimization across your organization.

 Case-study lens